-The public charge ground of inadmissibility used to be applied only to persons who might become “primarily dependent” on designated state and federal programs for more than half of their income or support.
+The public charge ground of inadmissibility used to apply only to persons who might become “primarily dependent” on designated state and federal programs for more than half of their income or support.
 The new rule broadens the definition to apply to those who are determined to be more likely than not to receive a broader list of benefits for more than 12 months in the aggregate within any 36-month period.

 If You Want the Best Result Possible

 “Mr. Shusterman and his law firm have represented both me personally and the nonprofit organization that I am associated with.
 The cases have ranged from the simple to the complex and contentious.
 Each case has been successfully completed.
 It is very simple – if you want the best result possible, then select the Law Offices of Carl Shusterman.”

 Skype Consultations Available!

 The USCIS issued a new 18-page I-944 form entitled Declaration of Self-Sufficiency which must be filed with applications for Adjustment of Status starting February 24, 2020 for persons who are subject to the rule.
 This form will be required for most persons in the family-based, employment-based and diversity lottery categories.

 - I-944 – Declaration of Self-Sufficiency

 - I-356 – Request for Cancellation of Public Charge Bond

 Who is Affected by the New Public Charge Rule?